If you want to write well-researched essays about work, check out our guide of helpful essay examples and writing prompts for this topic.

 Motivation could scale up workers’ productivity, efficiency, and ambition for higher positions and a longer tenure in your company.
 Knowing which method of motivation best suits your employees requires direct managers to know their people and find their potential source of intrinsic motivation.
 For example, managers should be able to tell whether employees are having difficulties with their tasks to the point of discouragement or find the task too easy to boredom.

 7. Advantages and Disadvantages of Working from Home

 A handful of managers have been worried about working from home for fears of lowering productivity and discouraging collaborative work.
 Meanwhile, those who embrace work-from-home arrangements are beginning to see the greater value and benefits of giving employees greater flexibility on when and where to work.
 So first, draw up the pros and cons of working from home.
 You can also interview professionals working or currently working at home.
 Finally, provide a conclusion on whether working from home can harm work output or boost it.

 8. Critical Qualities You Need to Thrive at Work

 Identifying critical skills at work could depend on the work applied.
-But there are inherent values and behavioral competencies that recruiters demand highly from employees.
-List the top five qualities you think a professional should possess to contribute significantly to the workplace.
+However, there are inherent values and behavioral competencies that recruiters demand highly from employees.
+List the top five qualities a professional should possess to contribute significantly to the workplace.
 For example, being proactive is a valuable skill because workers have the initiative to produce without waiting for the boss to prod them.